HousometerProperty report · 2 Jul 2026

 With the recommended measures this home could reach band C, trimming its running costs.
 Weigh the upfront cost against any conservation constraints before budgeting for the work.

 Source: EPC Register / MHCLG.
-Size changes derived from successive certificates (floor area can vary with re-measurement).
+Changes derived from successive certificates (floor area can vary with re-measurement).

 Guidance only — always confirm with a solicitor and surveyor.